zachlambert/localisation/objective.md

     - Don't bother with pose tracking.
 Instead, we take this into account with our motion model.
 Input u_k is the target velocity, and there is some error between this and the actual velocity.
+- Don't implement lots of different types of state estimator.
+Implement what you deem to be the "best".
+If you find this has some drawbacks and want to test an alternative, then implement this one too.